intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/keras/README.md

 # LeNet Model on MNIST with new API

-This example defines a classical CNN model used in digital number classification with the new set of API in BigDL.
+This example defines a classical CNN model used in digital number classification with the new set of Keras-Style API in BigDL, which is more user-friendly.
 For detailed information with regard to LeNet, please refer to <http://yann.lecun.com/exdb/lenet/>.

-This example is the same as [../../models/lenet](../../models/lenet), except that this example uses new API for model definition.
+This example is the same as [../../models/lenet](../../models/lenet), except that here we use the new Keras-Style API for model definition and training.

 ## Prepare MNIST Data